Izleeve/shell-wizardry/Task_4/README.md

-# 🌐 Network Configuration Automation Task
+# 🌐 Automated Network Setup Task

-## 📜 Task Description
+## 📜 Overview

-As a system administrator at **MyComp**, it is your responsibility to configure the network interfaces on various servers.
-This process involves setting static IP addresses, configuring network interfaces, and applying DNS settings to ensure stable and secure network connectivity.
-To streamline this task, you need to develop a script that automates the configuration of network interfaces and applies the necessary settings.
+As a system administrator at **IzleeveTech**, ensuring seamless and secure network connectivity across multiple servers is a key responsibility.
+Manually setting up network interfaces, assigning static IPs, and configuring DNS can be time-consuming and prone to errors.
+To simplify this process, an automated script is needed to handle network configurations efficiently and consistently.

-## 🚀 Requirements
+## 🚀 Key Objectives

-### 1. **Configure Network Interfaces**:
+### 1. **Network Interface Setup**:
-- The script should allow the configuration of various network interfaces (e.g., `eth0`, `eth1`).
+- The script should support configuration for multiple interfaces (e.g., `eth0`, `eth1`).

-### 2. **Set Static IP Addresses**:
+### 2. **Assign Static IP Addresses**:
-- Users should be able to specify static IP addresses, subnet masks, and gateways for the selected network interfaces.
+- Users should be able to specify static IPs, subnet masks, and gateway addresses for chosen network interfaces.

-### 3. **Apply DNS Settings**:
+### 3. **DNS Configuration**:
-- Configure DNS servers by updating the `/etc/resolv.conf` file or other relevant configuration files to ensure proper name resolution.
+- The script must modify relevant system files (e.g., `/etc/resolv.conf`) to apply custom DNS settings for reliable name resolution.

-### 4. **Input Validation**:
+### 4. **Input Verification**:
-- Implement input validation to ensure that user inputs are correct and adhere to the required format for network configuration.
+- Implement validation checks to ensure all provided IPs, subnet masks, and gateway details adhere to standard networking formats.

-### 5. **Apply Configuration**:
+### 5. **Apply and Activate Settings**:
-- Apply the network configuration changes and ensure they take effect immediately without needing a system restart.
+- Network configurations should be applied dynamically without requiring a system reboot.

-## 🛠️ Implementation Steps
+## 🛠️ Implementation Guide

-1. **Create the Script**:
+1. **Develop the Configuration Script**:
-   - Write a shell script that prompts users for the necessary information (interface name, static IP, subnet mask, gateway, and DNS servers).
+   - Create a shell script that prompts for required network details (interface name, static IP, subnet mask, gateway, and DNS servers).

-2. **Validate Inputs**:
+2. **Implement Input Validation**:
-   - Implement validation checks to ensure that the provided IP addresses and subnet masks are in the correct format.
+   - Integrate validation mechanisms to reject improperly formatted IP addresses and other invalid inputs.

-3. **Configure Interfaces**:
+3. **Apply Network Settings**:
-   - Use `nmcli` or appropriate commands to configure the network interfaces with the provided static IP addresses and gateways.
+   - Utilize `nmcli` or equivalent commands to assign static IPs and configure network interfaces dynamically.

-4. **Update DNS Settings**:
+4. **Modify DNS Settings**:
-   - Modify the `/etc/resolv.conf` file or relevant configuration files to apply the specified DNS settings.

-5. **Apply Changes**:
-   - Ensure that the changes take effect immediately by restarting the network service or using commands that apply the configuration dynamically.
+   - Ensure DNS configurations are updated in the appropriate system files for accurate domain resolution.

+5. **Enforce Changes Without Reboots**:
+   - Apply new network settings immediately using appropriate system commands or services without restarting the machine.

-## 🎊 Conclusion
+## 🎊 Summary

-This automation script will significantly enhance efficiency in managing network configurations across multiple servers at **MyComp**.
-By reducing manual intervention, you can ensure consistent and error-free network setups, leading to improved network reliability.
+This automation solution enhances the efficiency of network configurations across **IzleeveTech**’s infrastructure.
+By reducing manual intervention and ensuring consistency, this tool will improve network reliability and minimize errors in connectivity setup.

-## 📬 Questions or Feedback?
-If you have any questions or require assistance with this task, please feel free to reach out!
-We are here to support you. 🤝

----